Monmouth Executive Center

 In 1996, he was the President of the National District Attorneys Association, the professional organization of American Prosecutors from every state with over 7,000 members.
 He was one of the organizers of the International Association of Prosecutors and served on its Executive Board for many years.
 The international body has 5,000 members from 123 countries.

 He is a member of many professional organizations and is very active in the National Crime Victims Bar Association, a lawyers association under the umbrella of the National Center for Victims of Crime.
 Currently he serves as the President of the Monmouth County 200 Club which provides for the families of police officers who are themselves victims of crime.
+He is also President of the Affiliated Republican group of Monmouth County.

 Mr. Kaye has received numerous awards for his community service, notably Humanitarian of the Year from the National Conference of Christians and Jews.
 He was named Citizen of the Year by the Knights of Columbus and Man of the Year by the Jewish War Veterans.
 He has also been honored by the Girls and Boys Club, the New Jersey Juvenile Officers Association, the New Jersey Child Assault Project, the National Council on Alcoholism and Drug Dependence, the Women's Center 180, and Mothers Against Drunk Driving.